clojure/core.memoize/README.md

     ;=> 42
 ```

-Refer to docstrings in the `clojure.core.memoize` namespace.
+Refer to docstrings in the `clojure.core.memoize` namespace for more information.